‘There are four 12th Century Abbeys in the Scottish Borders, positioned in the town of Jedburgh, Kelso, Melrose and Dryburgh…’

 Jedburgh offers a free audio tour (included in the price), which takes you through the history of the building and grounds.
 There’s also a beautiful visitor centre, herb garden and museum room on site.

-Kelso Abbey has very little of its floor plan remaining, but the walls of the west are in place and gives you some indication of how grand the original abbey must have been.
+Kelso Abbey has very little of its floor plan remaining, but the walls of the west are in place and give you some indication of how grand the original abbey must have been.
 I won’t bother telling you what happened to it as you’ve surely worked it out by yourself.
 Roxburghe Memorial Cloister is one of the best aspects of Kelso Abbey.
 This was built in the early 1930s for the 8th Duke of Roxburghe, who was then kind enough to hand over the abbey to the good people of Scotland.
 What a rather swell guy.

-Have you taken the 4 Abbeys Challenge?
+Have you taken the 4 Abbeys Challenge in the Scottish Borders?